 The assessments were done on the assumption that a perpetrator has already compromised a device or an account and is within the firewall of the school.
 This means they have successfully gained access, know the internal weaknesses, and can further elevate their attack to gain privileges within the network.

-Cyber attacks in the education sector have drastically surged in this pandemic year due to school shifting their classes online.
+Cyber attacks in the education sector have drastically surged in this pandemic year due to schools shifting their classes online.
 As per a Microsoft report on global threat monitoring activity, it recorded the number of attacks on the education sector at 63%.

 The in-house developed systems posed a greater risk than software applications provided by commercial providers.